gilbarbara/react-joyride/README.md

 Showcase your app to new users or explain functionality of new features.

 It uses [react-floater](https://github.com/gilbarbara/react-floater) for positioning and styling.
 And you can use your own components too!

 **View the demo [here](https://react-joyride.com/)** (or the codesandbox [examples](https://codesandbox.io/s/github/gilbarbara/react-joyride-demo))

 **Read the [docs](https://docs.react-joyride.com/)**

-Chat about it in our [Spectrum community](https://spectrum.chat/react-joyride)
+Chat about it in our [Discussion Forum](https://github.com/gilbarbara/react-joyride/discussions)

 ## Setup